mrbentarikau/learnyagpdb/the-custom-command-interface.md

 ### Restrictions

 When using specific types of custom command, you will be able to set restrictions on who is able to trigger your custom command.
 You can ignore / only run in specific channels and ignore / only run for specific roles.

+{% hint style="warning" %}
+A common mistake that users make is to either set the required roles to require no roles or require no channel.
+If you want the restrictions to be none, you **must** set the restriction on **ignore \(channels / roles\)** rather than **require \(channels / roles\)**, otherwise, it will not respond.

+You can take advantage of this if you want to disable a command, but in many cases users do this by accident and are unable to use their CC for apparently no reason.
+{% endhint %}

 ### Custom Command Group